 Every five years, the Office of Internal Audit undergoes an external quality assessment to measure its compliance with IIA standards.
-The office received the highest possible rating from the IIA review teams during both the 2011 and 2006 assessments.
+The office received the highest possible rating from the external review teams during our 2016, 2011, and 2006 assessments.

 The IIA serves over 70,000 members and provides the internal auditing profession with standards, guidance, and information on internal auditing best practices.
 ISACA has over 23,000 members and is recognized as a global leader in IT governance, control, and assurance.
 The ACFE has over 25,000 members and provides guidance on the detection and prevention of fraud.
 Each of these organizations has a Code of Ethics, which has been adopted by Internal Audit.
 One of the standards requires that the purpose, authority, and responsibility of the internal audit function be defined in a charter.

 East Carolina University is required by NCGS §143-746 to maintain an internal audit function.
 In accordance with the East Carolina University Internal Audit charter, Internal Audit operates as an independent appraisal function within East Carolina University and reports functionally to the Audit Committee of the ECU Board of Trustees and administratively to the Chancellor.

 The primary purpose of Internal Audit is to function as a service unit to assist all levels of management in the effective discharge of their responsibilities.
 Through consulting and performing independent audits, reviews, and investigations, the office seeks to provide reasonable assurance to management that effective stewardship is maintained over the University's resources.
 Internal Audit also serves as a liaison between management and all external auditors.

 In general, the objectives of Internal Audit are to: